 If you don't know how precise your design engraving is compared to the camera, then we suggest to laser several patterns in different places of the work area.
 You can download this file for testing.
 Make sure that the pink markers are still visible to the camera when you put in your test material - otherwise you won't have the best result!

 In this example, the height of the cardboard surface used is 10mm.
 Therefore, we have to set it in the "Object height" parameter to 10 mm in the Preview tab.

-The blue boxes on the left and bottom are misaligned by 1 to 3 mm.
+The blue boxes on the left and bottom of our Example are misaligned by 1 to 3 mm.
 Be aware that this is already pretty good.
 You might not be able to achieve a better precision than 1 mm after performing your own calibration of the camera.